pngwn/MDsveX/packages/bench/tournament/RESULTS.md

 The current watch API does not advance.
 A future bracket can combine the compact typed-span index with stored boundary checkpoints and the original conservative eligibility proof, then attack fallback cost separately.

+## 2026-07-25 fifth architectural bracket

+### Direct node handles and split inline state — advance

+The plugin-free parser now uses NodeBuffer indexes as its internal handles, removing opcode-to-buffer ID translation.
+Custom emitters and parse plugins retain the legacy opcode path, and direct handles require an explicit capability so numeric return values from existing emitters remain ignored.

+The monolithic parser loop was also just above V8's default TurboFan bytecode limit.
+Extracting the inline state reduced `_run` below that limit; traces confirm that both `_run` and `run_inline` now complete TurboFan optimization.

+- Full local parser: +18.93% median, four wins in four pairs.
+- Held-out external parser: +20.50% and +29.61%, both exact.
+- Exact AST/code/mapping/V3 comparisons across all 975 local documents and the pinned Vite, Node, and Svelte corpus.
+- Canonical public parser: 2,958.09 operations/second.
+- Canonical mapped compilation: 1,610.44 cold and 1,704.17 reused.
+- Canonical direct V3 compilation: 410.64 operations/second.
+- Complete suite: 2,769 tests passed, 8 existing todos.

+### Borrowed ParserSession — advance

+`ParserSession` exposes an explicitly borrowed no-plugin parse result for sequential workloads.
+The next parse or `clear()` invalidates the previous arena.
+Retained node and source high-water marks are bounded, oversized storage is discarded, and unsupported capacities are rejected.

+- Local screen: +32.37% and +33.96%, both exact.
+- Held-out external screen: +37.52% and +37.69%, both exact.
+- Forward, reverse, and large-to-small local sequences: 2,925 exact comparisons.
+- Canonical borrowed parser: 3,141.71 operations/second.

+The final combined addition is 2,014 raw bytes and 1,504 gzip bytes across the parser main entry, tree-builder entry, renderer, sourcemap encoder, and mdsvex bundle.
+The tournament now includes the separately shipped tree-builder entry in its size gate.

+### Compact parse tape — reject

+The packed tape itself consumed events 1.32x faster than TreeBuilder, but replaying it into the public arena erased the gain.
+Shared-screen parsing regressed by 15.96% with zero wins in four pairs, added 812 gzip bytes, and retained approximately 9.93 bytes per source character.
+A tape remains useful only if a future renderer consumes it directly.

+### Lazy identity-mapped builder — reject in semifinal

+The API-preserving lazy builder was independently valid: public parsing gained 10.51%, cold compilation 18.79%, and reused compilation 9.04%.
+It matched 1,464 local and pinned-external documents plus 10,007 malformed/random differentials.

+It lost the head-to-head semifinal to direct handles plus the inline split on the representative parse and compile pipelines, while adding 1,420 gzip bytes before ParserSession.
+The combined direct architecture was also approximately 15.5% faster on the longer external parse confirmation, so the lazy builder was not integrated.